kraemer-lab/GRAPEVNE/docs/index.md

-# PhyloFlow
+# GRAPEVNE

-**PhyloFlow is currently in a prototyping stage and is subject to major revisions**
+**GRAPEVNE is currently in a prototyping stage and is subject to major revisions**

-PhyloFlow is an interactive environment for building and validating data processing workflows built around [Snakemake](https://snakemake.github.io/).
+GRAPEVNE is an interactive environment for building and validating data processing workflows built around [Snakemake](https://snakemake.github.io/).
 It is focussed on solving phylogenetic problems, but supports a broad range of use-cases.